-H-1b employees can take unpaid leave by their own choice and stay in the US for visiting places in the U.S., taking care of a sick relative, maternity leave, or a medical leave for treatment of a condition.
+H-1b employees can take unpaid leave by their own choice and stay in the US for visiting places in the U.S., taking care of a sick relative, maternity leave, or medical leave for treatment of a condition.

 USCIS has not said anything explicitly about the unpaid leave due to Coronavirus forced business closures.

-It is possible that they allow it in future with valid proofs.
+It is possible that they allow it in the future with valid proofs.

-What we recommend is to wait in US for 60 days on unpaid leave.
-If your employer is not restarting your payroll after 60 days, we suggest to leave US and return later.
+What we recommend is to wait in the US for 60 days on unpaid leave.
+If your employer is not restarting your payroll after 60 days, we suggest to leave the US and return later.

 H1B is allowed to take unpaid maternity leave.
-The time will be counted as legal time if the leave term is as per employer’s general leave policy.
+The time will be counted as legal time if the leave term is as per the employer’s general leave policy.

-H1B workers can maintain legal status if the paternity leave is given to all employees as per employers policy.
+H1B workers can maintain legal status if the paternity leave is given to all employees as per employer policy.

-This policy should be documented and should be sent as a proof to USCIS with an H1B extension.
+This policy should be documented and should be sent as proof to USCIS with an H1B extension.

-USCIS can send RFE to prove maintenance of H1B status.
+USCIS can send RFE to prove the maintenance of H1B status.
 Normally, the pay stubs are used to prove your legal H1B status in the US.

-You should keep all proofs of your unpaid leave.
+You should keep all proof of your unpaid leave.

-A letter from HR approving your ‘unpaid leave’ with specific terms and conditions should be kept by employee.
+A letter from HR approving your ‘unpaid leave’ with specific terms and conditions should be kept by the employee.
 You can send these proofs in response to USCIS’s request for documents.

-Note that US embassy can also you to prove your legal leave by issuing form 221g at the time of visa stamping.
+Note that the US embassy can also you to prove your legal leave by issuing form 221g at the time of visa stamping.